 The individual character of a store develops and evolves gradually—the accumulation of many large and small decisions we make (or ignore) over the course of its existence.

-We rarely step back during the process to recognize the creation accruing from our daily efforts.
+We rarely step back during the process to recognize the creation accruing from our daily retail management.
 But eventually every characteristic of the store—location, décor, staff, products, displays, organization, policies, methods, marketing, etc.—has been determined, directly or indirectly, by its owner.

 The owner’s vision is adopted by the staff, his priorities become the goals, his habits become the standards, and his style becomes the culture.
 Despite his (politically savvy) protests that many people play roles, he is indeed the producer and the product is his.